norman/friendly_id/Guide.md

       has_friendly_id :name, :use_slug => true, :reserved_words => ["my", "values"]
     end

+The reserved words can be specified as an array or (since 3.1.7) as a regular expression.

 The strings "new" and "index" are reserved by default.
 When you attempt to store a reserved value, FriendlyId raises a {FriendlyId::ReservedError}.
 You can also override the default